The Circus (1928 film): Analysis

 Film historian Jeffrey Vance views The Circus as an autobiographical metaphor:

 He joins the circus and revolutionizes the cheap little knockabout comedy among the circus clowns, and becomes an enormous star.
 But by the end of the movie, the circus is packing up and moving on without him.
 Chaplin's left alone in the empty circus ring...
 It reminds me of Chaplin and his place in the world of the cinema.
 The show is moving on without him.
 He filmed that sequence four days after the release of The Jazz Singer (the first successful talkie) in New York.
 When he put a score to The Circus in 1928, Chaplin scored that sequence with "Blue Skies", the song Jolson had made famous, only Chaplin played it slowly and sorrowfully, like a funeral dirge.

 In his commentary track for the Criterion Collection home video release of the film, Vance notes:

 Chaplin—a great cinema auteur—revealed his innermost feelings through his films.
 In The Circus, he fashioned a scenario that places The Tramp within the confines of a circus and, in so doing, documents, celebrates, and memorializes his own position as the greatest clown of his time.
 And, that accomplishment—beyond the wonderful comedy—ranks The Circus a major Chaplin film of considerable importance.

 Musical rescoring

 In 1947, Hanns Eisler worked on music for the film.
 Eisler then used the music he composed for his Septet No. 2 ("Circus") for flute and piccolo, clarinet in B flat, bassoon, and string quartet.
 Eisler's sketch of scene sequences and rhythms is in the Hans Eisler Archive in Berlin.

 In 1967, Chaplin composed a new musical score for the film and a recording of him singing "Swing Little Girl" playing over the opening credits.

 A new version of the film opened in New York on December 15, 1969, with the new score.
-It was released in London in December 1970.
+See also: It was released in London in December 1970.